HKUST-KnowComp/FolkScope/README.md

 ## Citation

-Please cite the following paper if you found our method helpful.
-Thanks !
+Please kindly cite the following paper if you found our method and resources helpful!

 ```
-@inproceedings{yu2022folkscope,
+@article{yu2022folkscope,
   title={FolkScope: Intention Knowledge Graph Construction for Discovering E-commerce Commonsense},
-  author={Changlong Yu and Weiqi Wang and Xin Liu and Jiaxin Bai and Yangqiu Song and Zheng Li and Yifan Gao and Tianyu Cao and Bing Yin},
+  author={Yu, Changlong and Wang, Weiqi and Liu, Xin and Bai, Jiaxin and Song, Yangqiu and Li, Zheng and Gao, Yifan and Cao, Tianyu and Yin, Bing},
+  journal={arXiv preprint arXiv:2211.08316},
   year={2022}
 }
 ```